 The Board of Directors adopts the original budget by resolution prior to the beginning of the District's fiscal year (July 1 through June 30).
 The Board resolution authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
-The expenditure budget for the General Fund is appropriated at the object classification level (i.e. material and services, capital outlay, contingencies) by directorate.
-The expenditure budget for the Capital Projects Fund is appropriated at the object classification level.
-The expenditure budgets for all other funds are appropriated at the program level for each individual fund.
+The expenditure budget for all funds are appropriated at the program level.
+For the General Fund the program level is organized by activity directorate.
 The detailed budget document contains more specific information for the above-mentioned expenditure categories, and management may revise the detailed line-item budgets within appropriation categories.

 Unexpected additional resources may be added to the budget using a supplemental budget and appropriation resolution.
 Supplemental budgets less than 10 percent of the fund's original budget may be adopted by the Board of Directors at a regular Board meeting.
 A supplemental budget greater than 10 percent of the fund's original budget requires hearings before the public, publication of notice, and approval by the Board of Directors.
-The District authorized three budget amendments during the year ended June 30, 2022.
+The District authorized one budget amendment during the year ended June 30, 2023.
 Original and supplemental budgets may be modified using appropriation transfers between the levels of control.
 Such transfers require approval by the Board of Directors.
 Appropriations lapse at fiscal year-end.